Ph.D. Memorial University of Newfoundland, 2015

 Suttie, Brent (in progress).
 Research topic: tbd.

 Miller, Natasha (in progress).
-Research topic: tbd.
+Research topic: Beyond the Boats: Innu at Red Bay, Labrador.
 (Co-supervised with Dr. Mario Blaser)

 Brenan, Julia (in progress).
 Research topic: Community archaeology and memories on Birch Island.